earthly/website/blog/_posts/2020-12-15-stackoverflow.md

 categories:
   - News
 author: Earthly
+excerpt: |
-excerpt: In this episode of The Stack Overflow podcast, Adam Gordon Bell, Director of Developer Relations at Earthly, talks about Earthly's mission to improve build scripts and shares entertaining stories about engineers' mistaken assumptions.
+    In this episode of The Stack Overflow podcast, Adam Gordon Bell, Director of Developer Relations at Earthly, shares entertaining stories about engineers' mistaken assumptions and talks about Earthly's mission to improve build scripts.
 Tune in for a fun and insightful conversation!
 ---
 Adam was a guest on The Stack Overflow podcast: